slowdh/nand2tetris/README.md

   - Operations are done on top of Stack.
     - [add, sub, neg, eq, gt, lt, and, or, not]
     - SP (Stack Pointer) takes care of operation sequence.

   - Accessing memory is done with Push / Pop commands to Stack.
     - Virtual memory consists of 8 segments.
       - local, argument, this, that, constant, static, temp, pointer.
       - Why divided like this?
         - local, static are for variable scope. (i.e. local, global variable)
+        - pointer, this and that is for referencing current processing object / array

+  - Function declaration, call, return
+    - Handling function definition.
+      - Makes a subroutine label.
+When function is called, jump to the declared function label and get the function code run.
+      - Push local variable placeholder. (or move stack pointer)

+    - Handling function call.
+      - Save current status include [return address, LCL, ARG, THIS, THAT]
+      - Jump to function label

+    - Handling return.
+      - Retrieve saved pointers.
+      - Set return value to the right place on stack.
+      - Jump to original code.